marinpopa/AsyncWiFiManagerSimple/README.md

 **AsyncWiFiManagerSimple** is a lightweight, fully asynchronous WiFi configuration manager for **ESP32**, designed for reliability, simplicity, and minimal flash usage.

-It provides a modern captive portal, dynamic WiFi scanning, multi-network storage, and automatic reconnection — all **without SPIFFS or external files**.

 The entire configuration page is stored in **PROGMEM**, making the library ideal for compact IoT devices, long-running systems, and production-grade embedded applications.

 ---